City-of-Memphis-Wastewater/pipeline/README.md

     pkg update && pkg upgrade -y
 	pkg install python python-cryptography python-numpy rust clang make openssl-dev libffi-dev

-	# Some of these are likely overkill given prepackaged cryptography, but I want you to succeed, and I will continue testing.
+	# The build tools (rust, clang, etc.) are generally not needed IF the
+    # Termux-installed packages satisfy the requirements.
+    # The below line can likely be removed if --system-site-packages is used,
+    # but we will leave it for max compatibility.
     pkg install rust clang make openssl-dev libffi-dev
     ```
 2.  **Create and Activate a Virtual Environment:**
     ```bash
+	# CRITICAL: Use the --system-site-packages flag to access Termux's pre-compiled packages.
-    python -m venv .venv
+    python -m venv --system-site-packages .venv
     source .venv/bin/activate
     ```
 3.  **Install Python Dependencies:**